JoshMcKin/connection_manager/README.md

 ## Rails 3 setup (Rails 2 untested at this time please let me know if it works for you )

 connection_manager assumes the primary connection for the model is the master.
-For standard models using the default connection this means the main rails database connection is the master.
+For standard models using the default connection this means the main Rails database connection is the master.

 Example database.yml